 sudo ufw allow 8080/tcp

-Upstream developers removed the legacy admin/admin WebUI credentials starting with qBittorrent 4.6.1.
+Upstream developers removed the legacy admin/adminadmin WebUI credentials starting with qBittorrent 4.6.1.
 The daemon now generates a random temporary password each time it starts without saved credentials and prints it to stdout once.
 See the upstream issue #19984, which also documents why you must read this message from the systemd journal in headless deployments.

-Check the qBittorrent service logs to capture the temporary password before your first login.
+For PPA or Ubuntu 24.04 users, check the qBittorrent service logs to capture the temporary password before your first login.
 Choose whichever command style matches your comfort level:

 Beginner-friendly command (replace the placeholder manually):